Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-In other words, the probability that before time $T$ the CRW completely covers some straight path of potential (at the time of entry) at least $b\log^2 n$ without making an excursion of length $n^\varepsilon$ in the process, is bounded by $Ce^{-c\log^2 n}$. \end{proposition} \begin{proof} Note first that for some $C>0$ we have $\p(\rho_{Cn^2} < \infty) \le e^{-n^2}$.
-Indeed, if a vertex $v$ satisfies $v = \mathcal{X}_{\rho_k}$ for more than one value of $k$, then it means that the CRW exited $v$ by a fresh jump between consecutive times $\rho_k$ and $\rho_{k+1}$.
-Thus the number of times at which $v$ can be a starting point for a backtrack of a straight path is bounded from above by the number of bridges incident to $v$.
-It follows easily from Lemma \ref{le:auxilliary-poisson} that the total number of bridges is at most $Cn^2$, for some $C > 0$, with the required probability.
+In other words, the probability that before time $T$ the CRW completely covers some straight path of potential (at the time of entry) at least $b\log^2 n$ without making an excursion of length $n^\varepsilon$ in the process, is bounded by $Ce^{-c\log^2 n}$. \end{proposition}

+\begin{proof} Note first that for some $C > 0$ we have $\p(\rho_{Cn^2} < \infty) \le e^{-n^2}$.
+Indeed, each $\rho_k$ involves a backtrack and before the CRW closes into a cycle each bridge can be used in at most one backtrack, so the number of moments $\rho_k$ is bounded by the total numer of bridges in the process.
+It follows from Lemma \ref{le:auxilliary-poisson} (applied with $t = 0$, $s = 1$ and $k = Cn^2$ for suitably chosen $C > 0$) that this number is at most $Cn^2$, for some $C > 0$, with the required probability.

 Thus, as we can perform a union bound over $k\leq Cn^2$, it is enough to show that for every $k \geq 1$ we have $\p(\mathcal{A}_k) \leq Ce^{-c\log^2 n}$ for some $C,c > 0$.

 To simplify the notation, in what follows we will drop the subscript $k$ and write simply $\rho, P$ for $\rho_k, P_k$.
 We will also identify $P$ with $(V(P)\times [0,1))\setminus \crw_{[0,\rho]}$, i.e., with the part of all the bars corresponding to vertices from $P$ which at time $\rho$ was unused.